Achievable logoAchievable logo

 Long 1 ABC Jan 50 put @ 6

-With a $600 overall premium, the put is costly insurance.
-However, the contract gives the investor the right to sell ABC stock at $50, no matter how low the stock goes.
-If the stock falls to $0, the investor could exercise the put and sell ABC stock at $50.
+The put costs $600 total ($6 × 100 shares).
+That premium is the cost of the insurance.
+In return, the investor has the right to sell ABC at $50 even if the stock drops far below $50.
+If ABC fell to $0, the investor could still exercise the put and sell at $50.

 An investor purchases 100 shares of ABC stock at $50 and goes long 1 ABC Jan 50 put at $6.
 What is the gain or loss if ABC’s market price falls to $20 and the investor takes the most financially prudent action?